Emmanuel Coffy

 Biography

-Mr. Coffy (www.coffylaw.com) is a registered Patent Attorney and former Patent Examiner.
-His practice emphasizes patent application preparation, prosecution and enforcement in the electronic arts including Business Methods Patents and Design Patents.
+I am a registered Patent Attorney and a former Patent Examiner.
+My legal practice is focused on preparing, prosecuting, and enforcing patent applications in the electronic arts, including Business Methods Patents and Design Patents.

-Mr. Coffy has extensive experience in digital technologies, computer networks and information technologies as well as device physics, which includes semiconductor applications.
-Mr. Coffy co-invented a device called the “Low Friction Apparatus” which currently has a patent application on file with the United States Patent & Trademark Office (USPTO).
-He also has experience in re-examination, litigation support, patent infringement assessment, patentability opinion letters, cease-and-desist letters, demand letters and due diligence.
+I have a deep background in digital technologies, computer networks, information technologies, and device physics, particularly in semiconductor applications.
+I am a co-inventor of the “Low Friction Apparatus,” for which a patent application is currently on file with the United States Patent & Trademark Office (USPTO).
+My experience also extends to re-examination, litigation support, patent infringement assessment, patentability opinion letters, cease-and-desist letters, demand letters, and due diligence.

-Mr. Coffy also advises clients on intellectual property licensing, trademark, trade secret, copyright and related unfair competition/deceptive advertising issues.
-Mr. Coffy is admitted to practice law in the State of New Jersey, the United States District Court of New Jersey and the United States Patent & Trademark Office (USPTO).
+Additionally, I provide advice on intellectual property licensing, trademarks, trade secrets, copyrights, and related issues of unfair competition and deceptive advertising.
+I am licensed to practice law in the State of New Jersey, the United States District Court of New Jersey, and the United States Patent & Trademark Office (USPTO).

 Practice Areas